oss-generic/process/docs/OverseeingIssuePrLifeCycle.md

 ## Triaging Issues

-Our issue tracker doubles as the message board.
+Issue tracker doubles as the message board.
 Therefore, it can have two types of issues:
-* Support Requests: (i.e. announcements, questions, support requests, self-intros etc.)
+* _Support Requests_: (i.e. announcements, questions, support requests, self-intros etc.)
-* Change Requests: Issues requiring changes (i.e. all other issues).
+* _Change Requests_: Issues requiring changes (i.e. all other issues).

 When an issue comes in,

 * any one can respond to it.
-The faster we can respond to issues, the better it is.
+Faster responses are an indicator of project health.
 * any one with sufficient privileges can add labels based on the [project's definition of each label](DefiningLabels.md).
   * However, Project Manager (PM) should be the one applying the priority (i.e. `p.`) label for change requests (support requests do not need priority labels).
 This is to ensure that all issues get